gitlabhq/gitlabhq/doc/gitlab-geo/database_source.md

 replicate your GitLab database into another server.
 You may have to change some values according to your database setup, how big it is, etc.

+You are encouraged to first read through all the steps before executing them in your testing/production environment.

 ## PostgreSQL replication

 The GitLab primary node where the write operations happen will connect to